Die Hard: A Movie That Started a Franchise and a Genre

 “Live Free or Die Hard” (2007) is initially set in Washington, DC.
 The McClane marriage is long over.
 John is having trouble with his daughter, Lucy Gennaro McClane (Mary Elizabeth Winstead), who feels he is an over protective father.
 McClane has to take in a cyber-criminal, Matthew ‘Matt’ Farrell (Justin Long).
 Matt was one of the many stooges in a plot by disgruntled cyber-security expert Thomas Gabriel (Timothy Olyphant).
 Gabriel has an army of killers, including Mai link (Maggie Q), that McClane has to deal with.
 He has Matt in tow for cyber expertise.
 In the process Gabriel kidnaps Lucy.

 In “A Good Day to Die Hard” (2013) John McClane teams up with his son Jack (Jai Courtney) to fight a bunch of bad guys in Russia.
 The “bad guys” include Irina (Yulia Snigir).
-In this movie John has a partner, Jack, who does a fair share of killing bad guys.
+In this movie John's partner does a fair share of killing bad guys.

-[i] In most television presentations the sign reads “I have everybody”.
+[i] In most television presentations the sign reads “I hate everybody”.

 Movies Where Someone Gets Teamed with an Entity They Don't Like